 It can be used independently as an added adjunct to the diet for a period of weeks or months, depending on the situation, or it can be used with other detoxifying superfoods like zeolite, fulvic acid, charcoal, seaweeds, milk thistle, cleansing herbs and MSM.
 Green leafy vegetables, like cilantro, are also great detoxifiers and can be consumed in high concentrations in green juices throughout the day along with chlorella supplementation.

-Generally a chlorella cleansing protocol usually takes between 3-6 months, depending on the specific dose in addition to one's current state of health and level of toxic build-up.
+The length of a chlorella cleansing protocol is dependent on a number of factors including dose amount in addition to one's current state of health and level of toxic accumulation.

 Chlorella contains the highest amount of chlorophyll of any plant known and is in fact why it closely resembles the spelling of the word.
 Chlorophyll is the green pigment in plants that collects energy from sunlight and uses that energy for the process of photosynthesis.